Robot's hand and expansions in non-integer bases

 \end{Proposition}

-\begin{Remark} The configuration described in the second part of the above result is not in general grasping because it does not satisfy the contact constraints.
-Nevertheless in the case $2\leq \rho< 3$ and $\omega=\pi/3$, namely when there not exist self-intersecting configurations (see Theorem \ref{thintersect}) and the primary graspable circle is well defined (see Proposition \ref{thgrasp} and Example \ref{exgrasp}), then a set of graspable circles can be constructed by iteratively applying the maps $\mathbf f_1,\mathbf f_2,\mathbf f_3$ and $\mathbf f_4$ on the primary grasped circle, see Figure \ref{graspmap}-(A). \end{Remark}
+\begin{Remark} The configuration described in the second part of the above result does not prevent in general the first $N$ phalanxes to touch or intersect the object.
+Nevertheless in the case $2\leq \rho< 3$ and $\omega=\pi/3$, namely when there not exist self-intersecting configurations (see Theorem \ref{thintersect}) and conditions of Theorem \ref{thgrasp} are satisfied, by iteratively applying the maps $\bar f_1,\bar f_2,\bar f_3$ and $\bar f_4$ on the circle $\mathcal O$ described in Theorem \ref{thgrasp} one can construct a set of circles for which there exists a configuration with the form closure property, see Figure \ref{graspmap}. \end{Remark}